 ECO-605: Environmental and Natural Resource Economics

 This course serves as an introduction to the natural resource economics area.
-The course will look at the global aspect of environmental and natural resource economics, and will explore topics like efficient use of resources, allocation of resources, population growth, green economics, global trade effects, global climate change.
+The course will look at the global aspect of environmental and natural resource economics, and will explore topics like efficient use of resources, allocation of resources, population growth, green economics, global trade effects, and global climate change.

 ECO-610: Fiscal & Monetary Policies & Practices